-Puppy Mills in America are crude, breeding facilities, whose sole focus is profit.
-There is little or NO concern for the health and well being of the animals.
+Puppy mills are cruel, inhumane breeding facilities whose sole focus is profit.
+There is little or no concern for the health and well being of the animals.
 Puppies are born with severe health, behavioral and socialization issues.
 Breeding dogs are neglected, starved and left sick and injured without medical care or relief from overwhelming pain.

-Of the reported 3,300 commercially licensed USDA breeding facilities, the large majority continue to operate with numerous egregious violations that go unmonitored, leading to suffering and ultimately the death of the dogs.
+Commercial breeders are licensed by the United States Department of Agriculture (USDA).
+Of the reported 3,300 commercially-licensed USDA breeding facilities, the large majority operate with numerous egregious violations that go unmonitored, leading to suffering and ultimately the death of the dogs.
 The unknown truth is that the USDA is overwhelmed with the burdening task of tracking unlicensed large-scale breeders who use the Internet and newspaper advertisements to entice unknowing individuals to buy their dogs.
 Licensed or not, it is still a puppy mill and the conditions in which the dogs are forced to live is inhumane and unregulated.

 The Animal and Plant Health Inspection Service, which falls under the jurisdiction of the USDA, cannot effectively monitor and track the atrocities of these facilities.